gla-rad/eNav-APIGateway/docker/overview.md

 ### Cloud Config Configuration

-In order to run the image in a **Cloud Config** configuration, you just need to provide the environment variables that allow is to connect to the cloud config server.
+In order to run the image in a **Cloud Config** configuration, you just need to provide the environment variables that allow it to connect to the cloud config server.
 This is assumed to be provided the GRAD e-Navigation Service Architecture
 [Eureka Service](https://hub.docker.com/repository/docker/glarad/enav-eureka/).